Stunning Mousasi stops Vanderford in one

 Gegard Mousasi needed just one minute and 25 seconds to finish Austin Vanderford and retain his middleweight title at Bellator 275 in Dublin on Friday night.

-The Netherlands icon and two-time Bellator middleweight champion rocked Vanderford in a clinch early on before dropping his opponent with an elbow seconds later.
+The Netherlands icon and two-time Bellator middleweight champion rocked Vanderford early on with a strong right counter before his opponent hit the canvas after an unsuccessful takedown attempt.

 Vanderford curled up in a ball and the referee stepped in to save the previously undefeated American as Mousasi rained down hammer fists.

-Mousasi has shown quiet confidence all week and the 36-year-old declared himself the world's best middleweight with an impressive win.
+Mousasi has shown a quiet confidence all week and the 36-year-old declared himself the world's best middleweight after the impressive win.

 "I was just taking my time.
 I'm the best middleweight - I never said that [before] because I didn't believe it, but I believe it," he said.